How To Stop Feeling Guilty and Go To Bed With a Clear Conscience

 Why Did I Always Feel Guilty?

 I remember when I used to wallow in guilt all the time.
 I had just woken up to the fact that I was such a people pleaser and was yet to get used to checking in with myself in order to do what was right for me.

 So basically what would happen at that time was someone would ask for something which I felt was against my own good and I would say “No”.
 Or somebody would do something that went against my personal values and I would stand up for myself.
 But instead of basking in the warm glow of my newfound self-awareness, I would start feeling guilty.

 I would feel as if I had wronged that person or was being unfair to them and I would feel very awful about that.

 It only got worse if the person in question got upset with my action or registered shock that I had finally grown a spine (It takes a while for people to adjust to the fact that you are no longer going to bend over for them.).
 The more emotional they got, the guiltier I felt.

 I felt guilty all the time because I did not have the tools needed to make me comfortable with honoring my sense of self and needs first rather than being caretaking others at my expense.

-For me, feeling guilty was a life raft I could hold on to in the sea of uncertainty in which I found myself in at that time.
+For me, feeling guilty was a life raft I could hold on to in the sea of uncertainty in which I found myself at that time.

-I held onto the guilt because I still wanted to be accepted by my peers and wanted to be regarded as an “upstanding member” of the group.
+I held onto that because I still wanted to be accepted by my peers and wanted to be regarded as an “upstanding member” of the group.

 If you find yourself preoccupied with feelings of guilt, it is likely you are under the burden of sabotaging paradigms.
 These force you to see the world from a standpoint of “I hurt people” or “I am being unfair to people”.